volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 * Avoiding
   unit-test [anti-patterns](https://stackoverflow.com/questions/333682/unit-testing-anti-patterns-catalogue)

-However, this list isn't exhaustive.
+Yet, the realm of best practices is ever-evolving and this list isn't exhaustive.
 New best practices continue to emerge.
 For example, the recent idea about [layout of tests](https://www.yegor256.com/2023/01/19/layout-of-tests.html) highlights the importance of structuring both unit and integration tests within the source code.
-This isn't just about refactoring tests; it's about organizing them systematically within the source code.
+It's not just about refactoring tests anymore but also about organizing them systematically within the source code.

-As you can see, the community provides a variety of best practices for creating quality tests.
+In summation, as you can see, the development community provides a variety of best practices for creating quality tests.
 The real question, however, is: Are these principles just theoretical, or are there practical solutions that can help us achieve such quality?

 ###### Shorted text